moedabank/moeda/README.md

 ### Known issues

-* the test suite sometimes crashes due to a bug in testrpc.
+* The test suite sometimes crashes due to a snapshot bug in ethereumjs-testrpc.

+### ETH/USD

+The ETH/USD rate in the contract will be updated during the sale via a script: https://github.com/erkmos/moeda-usd